He was mistaken for someone else.

-No, he said.
-People are always confusing me for someone else.
-It wasn’t me.
+"No," he said.
+"People are always confusing me for someone else.
+It wasn’t me."

-I hope so, Stefan.
-I hope so.
+"I hope so, Stefan.
+I hope so."

-I was switched at birth, he began.
-That classic nightmare scenario.
+"I was switched at birth," Stefan said, beginning his story.
+"That classic nightmare scenario.
 I was raised by Korean immigrants for the first six months of my life until the hospital discovered their mistake.
 My first day of kindergarten my teacher was positive I was a missing child from another state, where she’d just moved from.
 So I spent my first day of school at a police station, my DNA tested and my parents questioned.
-My mom had to attach a leash to me when she went shopping, otherwise other parents would grab me and take me, assuming I was their child.
+My mom had to attach a leash to me when she went shopping, otherwise other parents would grab me and take me, assuming I was their child."

 "It’s a rare medical phenomena called facial misalignment recognizement syndrome, where we think we see someone but it’s in fact someone else.
 And that someone else is often me.
 I’ve spent a lot of time in police stations in my life.
 Not just in the US but also out of the country.
-I spent six months in jail for the murder of–
+I spent six months in jail for the murder of–"

-Asshole! a woman from the audience yelled.
+"Asshole!" a woman from the audience yelled.

-–the murder of my next door neighbor.
+"–the murder of my next door neighbor."

 A man next to her was telling her to sit down and be quiet.

-You’re an asshole! she said.
-Remember me?
-Remember me, asshole?
+"You’re an asshole!" she said.
+"Remember me?
+Remember me, asshole?"

 There was silence.
 The MC was in the bathroom.

-Asshole!
-You’re an asshole! the woman said.
+"Asshole!
+You’re an asshole!" the woman said.

-Oh my God, it’s happening to him again, a woman in the audience said.
+"Oh my God, it’s happening to him again," a woman in the audience said.

-You bastard! she screamed.
-You bastard!
-Remember me?
+"You bastard!" she screamed.
+"You bastard!
+Remember me?"

 He did remember.

 The EMT bandaged him.
 They put him on the stretcher.
-Darlene, he said.
-Darlene!
+"Darlene," he said.
+"Darlene!
+I love you!"
 But she was gone.